Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Are Food Allergies Treated?

-The only way to treat food allergies is to avoid whatever your pet is allergic to.
-Choose a new diet that doesn’t contain whatever your pet is reacting to.
-This should stop the reaction.
-There are many commercial diets available that are limited-ingredient, which are sometimes better for dogs with many allergies.
-If your dog is just allergic to one thing, it shouldn’t be too difficult to avoid that single ingredient.
+The only way to treat food allergies is to avoid whatever your pet is allergic to or to feed a commercial protein hydrolyzed diet.
+You can choose a new diet that doesn’t contain whatever food ingredient your pet is allergic to if you successfully found this out.
+There are many commercial diets available that are made with limited ingredients.

 Can Food Allergies Be Cured?